srijiths/readabilityBUNDLE/README.md

 readabilityBUNDLE
 =================

+Main Content Extraction from html written in Java.

 Recent days its really a challenging open issue to find out the main article content from html pages.
 There are many open source algorithms / implementations available.
 What i aim in this project is concise some of the best content extraction algorithm implemented in JAVA.

 My focus is mainly on the tuning parameters and customization / modifications of these algorithmic features according to my requirements.